bgamari/ghc-wiki-import/plugins/type-checker/row-types/coxswain.md

      (
        Lacks a "y" , Lacks a "x"   -- Necessary difference compared to Elm.
 Comparable to KnownNat/KnownSymbol/etc.
      ,
-       Short (NumCols a + 1 + 1)   -- Merely consequence of particular record implementation.
+       Short (NumCols a + 1)   -- Merely consequence of particular record implemention.
      )
   => R I (Positioned a) -> (Float,Float)
 getPos !r = (x,y)